 The story behind Nortent goes 30 years back in time when the founder was young.
 At 19 years old he left home and joined the military where he was appointed a place in the Navy.
 But Kjetil wanted to spend time out in the fields. forests and mountains.
 He did not want to be out at sea and was granted a transfer to the infantry.
 In the military he spent much time in tents up in the north of Norway during all seasons.
 Here his real passion for the outdoors was sparked.
 He wanted to experience nature outside of the military structure, and be free to wander the wilderness on his own terms.
-Kjetil still remembers the time he was standing quard and looking out over the vast, beautiful landscape and wondering what it would be like to explore the natural playground, the wilderness.
+Kjetil still remembers the time he was standing guard and looking out over the vast. beautiful landscape and wondering what it would be like to explore the natural playground, the wilderness.
 Not restricted by the military and its equipment, but rather with equipment that was aligned with nature and catered to the good experience.

 Kjetil's role in the military was to instruct and educate other soldiers on survival techniques and strategies in wilderness environments.
 When his military service ended, he continued with teaching with mathematics as one of his subjects.
-Through mathematics Kjetil discovered that many elements in nature are constructed by geometrics, where both human beings these patterns and proportions and they give harmony to all living creatures.
-An example of this is the golden ratio which is measured at 1.62, the limit of the ratio of consecutive fibonacci numbers.
+Through mathematics Kjetil discovered that many elements in nature are constructed by geometrics, where both human beings and animals experience a sense of harmony with shapes and sizes that have symmetry.
+If one looks closer one can observe geometric shapes and fractal patterns everywhere in nature.
+The universe operates in line with these patterns and proportions and they give harmony to all living creatures.
+An example of this is the golden ratio which is measured at 1.62. the limit of the ratio of consecutive fibonacci numbers.
 In example a staircase where the relation between depth and height has the 1.62 ratio it feels natural to walk it.
-Without the 1,62 ratio it feels unnatural.
+Without the 1.62 ratio it feels unnatural.
 The beautiful sunflower has a 1.62 ratio as well as endless other living features in nature.